Introduction

 For further information on INDI, see References.

-INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control providing drivers are available.
+INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control if appropriate drivers are written.

 The package can be installed from: